Philosophy, Computing, and Artificial Intelligence

 ?. end-while

-Somehow the fox has a set of initial beliefs.
-The fox makes an observation ("get next percept p").
-The fox revises his KB on the basis of this observation.
+The fox has a set of initial beliefs.
+The fox makes an observation ("get next percept p"), and the fox revises his KB on the basis of this observation.
 Some other things happen.
 The cycle repeats.

 What are the "others things [that] happen"?